Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes

-The first setting for which the weak $(M, r)$-growth property holds is when feasible region is uniformly convex and the objective satisfies a Hölderian error bound.
-We recall the following result by \citet{pena2021affine}.
+A simple setting for which the weak $(M, r)$-growth property holds is when the feasible region is uniformly convex and the objective satisfies a Hölderian error bound.
+We recall the following result by \cite{pena2023affine}.
 Although this result holds for general norms, we restrict ourselves to the intrinsic norm $\|\cdot\|_{\cC}$ to guarantee affine invariance.